dsbibby/dotfiles/README.md

 - Generate and set an access token for Bitwarden Secrets
   - Log in to [Secrets Manager](https://vault.bitwarden.com/#/sm)
   - Create or select an existing Machine account and associate it with the `chezmoi` project
-  - Create an access token for the account, and paste it after running the following:
+  - Create an access token for the account and copy it for the next step
-    ```bash
-    chezmoi secret keyring set --service bws --user chezmoi
-    Value: xxxxxxxx
-    ```

 - Fetch and initialise the config:
   ```bash